 Have you ever wondered. . .God, why do I have to go through this?

-Or perhaps, you thought. . .why am I going through the fire?
+Or perhaps, you thought. . .why am I having to go through the fire?

 While I realize that no one wants to go through hard times…